-Searching deep in your TV’s menu may solve this problem by switching settings from PAL I to PAL B/G. Your TV’s manufacturer may also be able to help you transfer your TV into a more locally operating one.
+Searching deep into your TV’s menu may solve this problem by switching settings from PAL I to PAL B/G. Your TV manufacturer may also be able to help you transfer your TV to a more locally operating one.

 Some good news for UK residents is that New Zealand does not require you to purchase a TV licence.